A Coaching Power Tool Created by Dawn Gosling, Spiritual Coach, THAILAND

-When we take care of ourselves deeply we naturally begin to care for others in a healthier and more effective way.
+When we take care of ourselves deeply we naturally begin to care for others more healthily and effectively.

 It’s also good to remember that when you let go of control and allow others to take the wheel, you empower them.
-You teach them to trust themselves, become resourceful and to take greater responsibility for the quality of their own lives.
+You teach them to trust themselves, become resourceful, and take greater responsibility for the quality of their own lives.

 Allowing others to help means learning to surrender to the reality that there will be mistakes made and that things will not always get done your way.